What is a Dormant Demat Account and How To Reactivate It?

 To sum it up

 It is easy to keep your demat account functional and active.
 All you have to do is use the linked trading account to trade in the securities market at least once a year.
+Open Demat Account today to seamlessly manage your investments and stay connected with the market.
 Furthermore, you must check your demat account on a regular basis as well as peruse all the correspondence received from your depository participant.
 Lastly, you must not share the login credentials for your demat account with anyone.

 Share this article: